 The list of endangered insects can be found on the Rote Liste or the red list, which specifies in which federal states of Germany which insect species are endangered and how.

-Red lists are also drawn up at regular intervals for other animals and plants.
-They do have no legal character but serve as expert opinions on nature conservation.
+Red lists are also regularly drawn up for other animals and plants.
+They have no legal character but serve as expert opinions on nature conservation.

 Laws and fines